 The first step to becoming a Volunteer Caregiver is to submit an application.
 Then, if considered eligible, applicants will be invited to participate in an informal interview.
-If accepted into the program, participants complete a 40+ hour intensive training, which is typically offered twice a year every spring and fall.
+If accepted into the program, participants complete a 40+ hour intensive training, which is typically offered every spring.

 Applicants will not be notified of the status of their application until two weeks after the end of the open enrollment period ends.

 Potential Volunteer Caregivers must commit to the following: